-- Use titles, meta descriptions, and other teasers to compel your audience to read your content.
+Use titles, meta descriptions, and other teasers to compel your audience to read your content.
 Put the benefit of your content right in the title to let them know why they should read it.

-- Stick to one idea and use your content to reinforce it.
+Then, use your content to reinforce it.
 Don't confuse your reader by going on tangents or trying to explain multiple semi-related topics in a single piece.

 Don't try to impress your audience with eloquent prose or an expansive vocabulary if they don't speak that way.

 The way you edit your (or others') work is a very subjective process.
 You may want to edit as you go, or you might wait a few days and review the work with fresh eyes.
 You might care a great deal about grammar, or you might aim for a more colloquial piece.

-Either way, there are a few things that should definitely look out for as you refine your content, like active voice, clear language, short sentences, and plenty of whitespace.
+Either way, there are a few things that you should definitely look out for as you refine your content, like active voice, clear language, short sentences, and plenty of whitespace.
 Consider having a colleague or manager review your work, too.

 Now that your content is ready, you'll need to put it somewhere that people can access it.
 A content management system (CMS) is software that hosts digital content and allows you to display it on your website (or anywhere else on the web).

 The benefit to a CMS is that it connects all of your content and stores it in one place.
 So, you can easily link to a landing page in your blog article or insert a content offer in an email.

-For example, HubSpot’s CMS is home to our blog, where you get access to all of our great content and useful free offers.
+For example, CMS Hub is home to our blog, where you get access to all of our great content and useful free offers.

 Publishing content is as simple as clicking a button.
 So, why include a section on it?
 Well, because it's not always that simple.

 But if you have committed to a regular publishing schedule, like delivering a new post every Wednesday, your audience will expect to see posts published on Wednesdays.

 Something else to keep in mind is to publish according to trends or time-sensitive events.
 For example, if you create content about national holidays or current events, then you'll want to publish those at specific times.

-A CMS will allow you schedule posts for a future date and specific time, so you can click, schedule, and forget.
+A CMS will allow you to schedule posts for a future date and specific time, so you can click, schedule, and forget.

 The final, and arguably most important step in content creation is analyzing your content.
 Without data, you can't know what's working or how to improve it.